anywhichway/lmdb-cluster/README.md

 `dynamicDatabaseOptions` are used in the same way as `dynamicEnvironmentOptions` for child databases.
 The `dynamicEnvironmentOptions` are automatically used if neither the parent environment is configured to have it's options inherited or `dynamicDatabaseOptions` is present.
 Be careful with this, as it can be a DOS security risk.

+The return values below are JSON encoded in the body of the response.

-## COPY /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion
+## COPY /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion - returns boolean

 Copies the value at `:key` to `:newKey`.
 The `newKey` will be in the same `:environment` and database.
 If `:version` is provided, it will be used for the copy.
 Copying will only occur when the version of the original matches `:ifversion`, when `:ifversion` is provided.
 Returns `true` if successful, otherwise `false`.

-## DELETE /data/:environment/:name/:key?ifVersion=:ifversion
+## DELETE /data/:environment/:name/:key?ifVersion=:ifversion - returns boolean

 Deletes a value from the database `:name` with `:key`.
 Optionally, only deletes if the version of the value is `:ifversion`.

 Returns `true` or `false` depending on whether the value was deleted, i.e. if the value did not exist or the version did not match `false` is returned.

-## GET /data/:environment/:name/:key?ifVersion=:ifversion&entry=:entry
+## GET /data/:environment/:name/:key?ifVersion=:ifversion&entry=:entry - returns any value

 Gets a value from the database `:name` with `:key`.
 If `:entry` is `true`, then the value is returned as an object with the properties `value` and `version`.

 Returns the value or `null` if the value does not exist or the version does not match `:ifVersion` when provided.

-## GET /data/:environment/:name/:key/*?ifVersion=:ifversion
+## GET /data/:environment/:name/:key/*?ifVersion=:ifversion - returns any value

 Gets a value from the database `:name` with `:key` and subpath `*`.
 Optionally, only gets if the version of the root value is `:ifversion`.

 Returns the value or `null` if the root or leaf value does not exist or the version does not match.

-## GET /data/:environment/:name/?start=:start&end=:end&keyMatch=:keyMatch&valueMatch=:valueMatch&select=:select&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions
+## GET /data/:environment/:name/?start=:start&end=:end&keyMatch=:keyMatch&valueMatch=:valueMatch&select=:select&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions - returns result object

 Gets a range of values from the database `:name`. ***Note***: Trailing slash is REQUIRED.